 You can reach Alaska by a number of exciting way.
 Whether you get here by air, cruise, ferry or highway.

 The closest major airport to Skagway is in Juneau, which is 100 miles south of Skagway by water.
-Alaska Airlines flies from Seattle and Anchorage to Juneau daily.
+Alaska Airlines and Delta Airlines fly from Seattle and to Juneau daily.
+Alaska Airlines also flies from Anchorage consistently.
 No other major (heavy) airline flies to Juneau.

 Skagway is a 45-minute prop-only, air taxi, (light) commuter flight from Juneau.
-Two small airlines: Air Excursions and Wings of Alaska fly from Juneau to Skagway each day, weather permitting.
-(To see their contact information, click on our webpage “getting around”).
+A small airline, Alaska Seaplanes, flies from Juneau to Skagway each day, weather permitting.
+(To see their contact information, click on our webpage “Getting Here”).
 There is no jet service to Skagway.
 Large airplanes cannot land in Skagway.
 There is no direct air flight from Skagway to Anchorage.

 To combine the best of flight-seeing and cruising, consider flying to Skagway and returning to Juneau by the state ferry system.
 An excursion from Juneau can be completed in one day, thanks to our long summer days.
 Whitehorse, Yukon is also a convenient point of entry for air arrivals by Air Canada, Air North, and Condor Air (from Frankfurt Germany).